 For more than a decade, terrorist financing has been a prevalent financial crime on which authorities are desperate to crack down.
-It became a major political issue after the September 11th terrorist attacks in the United States, and it has weighed heavily on the minds of those involved the financial sector ever since.
-A multitude of laws and regulations have been enacted to reign in the financing of terrorist activity, and are collectively known as counter-terrorist financing policy (this may be abbreviated as either CTF or CFT).
+It became a major political issue after the September 11th terrorist attacks in the United States, and it has weighed heavily on the minds of those involved in the financial sector ever since.
+A multitude of laws and regulations have been enacted to reign in the financing of terrorist activity, and are collectively known as counter terrorist financing policy (abbreviated as CTF).
 Under these policies, most financial institutions are required to fulfill many strict requirements regarding monitoring customers’ transactions and behavior, conducting proper due diligence, and maintaining appropriate records.

 Now, many banks and institutions are required to thoroughly screen their clients and gather as much information as possible about them and their accounts.
 This helps to ensure that their customers are not involved with financial crimes such as terrorist financing and that they are not laundering money out of the country.